 Who are we?

-SOVIL has members from all parts of the profession, including solicitors and barristers in private practice, those working in local and central government, academics and law students.
-Details of those eligible to join are set out in the constitution (available electronically from a link at the top of this page).
+SoVIL has members from all parts of the profession, including solicitors and barristers in private practice, those working in local and central government, academics and law students.
+Details of those eligible to join are set out in the constitution.

-To join the email group, send a blank email to email@example.com.
-You will receive an automated response.
-Follow the instructions in the email that you receive to confirm joining the list.
+To join the email group, send a blank email to firstname.lastname@example.org.
+You don't need to have a subject line or any text in that email.
+You will receive an automated response asking you to send a reply to confirm your request to join.
+Once you have done that, you should receive confirmation that you have joined the group.
 Instructions to unsubscribe from the list appear at the bottom of each email posted to the list.
-After you have subscribed, you can send an email to the other members of the list by sending an email to firstname.lastname@example.org or replying to someone else's email.
+After you have subscribed, you can send an email to the other members of the list by sending an email to email@example.com or replying to someone else's email.

 SoVIL is run by a committee that meets regularly in addition to our AGM.
 Members of the committee involve themselves in projects of interest to the members.